Gerosullivan/Pangur/context/spec.md

    - Every meaningful state update (target selection, damage, eating, stat changes) pauses until the player advances with the stepper control.
    - If a mouse attacks a cat who is currently “asleep”, the cat visually wakes (portrait returns to the normal cat piece) for the rest of the round; this does not restore actions.
 3. **Incoming Wave Phase**
-   - Calculate Meowge from cats standing on gate cells only (§8).
+   - Calculate Meowge from cats standing on entrance cells only (§8).
 Apply it to the fixed six-slot `Next Wave` lane, flipping the leftmost icons to 😱 for deterred mice; the rest remain 🐭.
    - If Meowge ≥ six, the wave disperses instantly; otherwise, advance to placement.
-   - Placement walks each gate’s preferred paths toward the nearest shadow perimeter (south, east, or west depending on the gate) and fills open cells, prioritizing shadow tiles so mice can upgrade next turn.
+   - Placement walks each entrance’s preferred paths toward the nearest shadow perimeter (south, east, or west depending on the entrance) and fills open cells, prioritizing shadow tiles so mice can upgrade next turn.
    - If there are more entrants than legal cells, delete the extras (they fail to infiltrate) and end the phase.
    - The stepper pauses on a Meowge summary frame, one combined scare frame, then individual placement frames before returning control to the cat phase.